A Note on "A polynomial-time algorithm for global value numbering": Introduction

 \section{Introduction}

-Global Value Numbering(GVN) is a method for detecting equivalence among expressions in a program.
-A Global Value Numbering(GVN) algorithm is considered to be \emph{complete} (or \emph{precise}), if it can detect all \emph{Herbrand equivalences} among program expressions.
+Global Value Numbering is a well-known approach for detecting redundant computations in programs, based on equivalence among expressions.
+A GVN algorithm is considered to be \emph{complete} (or \emph{precise}), if it can detect all \emph{Herbrand equivalences} among program expressions.
 Two expressions are said to be \textit{Herbrand equivalent} (or \textit{transparent equivalent} ), if they are computed by the same operator applied to equivalent operands \cite{sumit, rosen, rks}.

 Kildall's GVN algorithm \cite{kild} is \emph{complete} in detecting all \emph{Herbrand equivalences} among program expressions.
 Gulwani and Necula \cite{sumit} present a polynomial time algorithm for GVN.
 This uses a data structure called \textit{Strong Equivalence Dag (SED)} for representing the structured partitions of Kildall \cite{kild}.
-We have observed two problems with this algorithm that prevents detection of some of the \emph{Herbrand equivalences} (among program expressions) that Kildall detects.
-In the next section, we present two examples to demonstrate the problems.
+We have observed two limitations of this algorithm due to which it misses detection of some of the redundancies that are detected by Kildall \cite{kild}.
+In the next section, we present two examples to demonstrate the limitations.
+The first one is an instance of the classical global common subexpressions that Kildall detects, whereas the second one is an instance of a redundancy detected by local value numbering.
 We suggest possible improvements that will make the algorithm more precise.
-Our analysis shows that the running time of the modified algorithm will be a polynomial in the number of expressions in the program.